stan-davis/FallingSand/README.md

 - WASD to move around the world

 ## Note
 This is not intended to represent a finished product.
 There is currently weird behaviour with chunk interactions.
-Modifications to the Makefile are required to build the project currently.